EmanDev/CSS-Zriot-Mod-Uninstaller-v1/README.md

-# Zombie Riot Mod Uninstaller
+# Zombie Riot Mod Uninstaller v1.0 - Final

 A tool that is specifically built for Counter-Strike: Source.
 It is built to remove the Zombie Riot Mod in CS:S Dedicated Server.